A lover of animals, beautiful landscapes, travels, graphics, drawing, and of course, photography.

 Alicja Zmysłowska: Unfortunately, I had it.
 It occurred to me on a few occasions.
-Usually that state lasted for a few weeks, but by the end of 2019 and beginning of 2020 the feeling hit me harder and lasted longer.
-I thought that I would forever quit photographing dogs… it wasn’t as much about burnout as it was about the fact that I was being plagiarized by a certain photographer from abroad.
-She “copied” around 30 of my original photographs, website design, names and workshop posters.
-I stopped wanting to create anything worrying that it’ll be taken by somebody else...
-I know that it’s a fairly controversial topic and it brings many emotions to mind.
-To be more precise, the plagiarized photos had identical compositions, dog models and their positions, places and retouching, and they weren’t exactly the most common photos or frames, or dog and location combinations.
+Usually, that state lasted for a few weeks, but by the end of 2019 and the beginning of 2020, the feeling hit me harder and lasted longer.
+I thought I would forever quit photographing dogs… it wasn’t as much about burnout as it was about the fact that I was being plagiarized by a certain photographer from abroad.
+She “copied” around 30 of my original photographs, website design, names, and workshop posters.
+I stopped wanting to create anything, worrying that it’ll be taken by somebody else...
+I know that it’s a fairly controversial topic, and it brings many emotions to mind.
+To be more precise, the plagiarized photos had identical compositions, dog models and their positions, places, and retouching, and they weren’t exactly the most common photos or frames or dog and location combinations.

 This burnout ran in sync with the beginning of the pandemic, so at least I could give myself some time for rest.
 I waited for my inspiration and passion to return.
 Luckily, I was able to bounce back!

 nPhoto: Was photography your only source of income?

 Alicja Zmysłowska: Photography was always my only source of income.
 I've been earning from it since I was 17 years old.

 nPhoto: For that 14 year period, did you exclusively photograph animals, or did you do other kinds of photo sessions as well?

 Alicja Zmysłowska: I also did weddings - open air and reportage, food, architecture, product and child photography.
 I was able to shoot photos of many animal species - which I am glad for, because it solidified my preference for dog models.